The Bird Lover: Motifs

-According to Samia Al Azharia Jahn, in Arabic language variants, the heroine asks her father for a strangely named object, which also happens to be the name of the Bird Prince.
-Jahn also noted that "in all Arabic variants", the Bird Prince is put in mortal danger by the use of glass.
+According to Samia Al Azharia Jahn, "in all Arabic variants", the Bird Prince is put in mortal danger by the use of glass.

 In turn, according to Georgios A. Megas, the "characteristic motifs" of this type include the heroine overhearing the conversation between two creatures (animals, like birds and foxes) or two ogres about the prince's cure, the heroine killing the creatures (since their body parts are used in the cure), and the heroine asking the prince for a belonging as reward (a ring or towel).

+According to Renato Aprile, the "most widespread" form of the tale type, which appears in variants from Denmark, Italy, Spain and the Balkans, involves the prince's animal transformation from bird to human form in his secret meetings with the heroine.
+Another tradition of the tale type lacks the avian transformation, appearing in texts from India to Turkey and in some Italian tales from Lazio and Sicily.

+The gifts for the heroine

+In an article in Enzyklopädie des Märchens, folklorist Christine Goldberg noted the many objects the heroine asks her father in variants of the tale type: a feather, a plant or branch, but also a mirror, a violin, or a book.
+In Indian variants, the heroine utters "Sobur" ('Wait'), which her father mistakes for an object.
+In the same vein, Samia Al Azharia Jahn stated that, in Arabic language variants, the heroine asks her father for a strangely named object, which also happens to be the name of the Bird Prince.

 Distribution

 Haney stated the tale type enjoyed "worldwide distribution".
+In an article in Enzyklopädie des Märchens, folklorist Christine Goldberg noted that the tale type spreads from India to the Middle East, to Mediterranean countries, and in the American continent (North, Central and South) and in Africa.

 According to professors Stith Thompson, Pino Saavedra, Anna Angelopoulou and Aigle Broskou, the tale type is "especially popular" in Mediterranean countries, being found in Iberian Peninsula and in Greece.
 In the same vein, professor Christian Abry stated that the tale type is "frequent" (fréquent) in Italy.

 The ATU 432 folktype is also present in the folklore of Latin America, for instance, in Chile (The Parrot Prince).
 Further variants are found in Canada and New Mexico.

 In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, both scholars identified a cycle of stories they classified as TTV 102, "Die Traube I" ("The Grape - Version I"), with 31 variants registered.
 These tales are comparable to the international tale type ATU 432, "The Prince as Bird".

 German folklorists Otto Spies and Manfred Hesse stated that the tale type was "widespread" in the Arab-speaking regions, although with different motifs.